quydinh2363/Check_Vulnerabilities_in_Website/README.md

 # Welcome to my Repository - Check vulnerabilities in website project

-# Check vulnerabilities in website scanner
+# Vulnerabilities scanner in website

 This project is written by Python, i am trying to test some vulnerabilities about SQL injection, XSS, CRSF.